Gelbpunkt/gateway-proxy/README.md

 `RESUME`s will always result in a session invalidation because the proxy doesn't really track session IDs.
 Just reidentify, it's free.

+## Performance

+In theory, the proxy is very fast for the reasons mentioned above.
+In practice, this shows.
+There is almost zero overhead in latency.

+Using 225 shards, with almost full caching (members, guilds, channels, roles, voice states) the proxy uses 11.7GB of memory and sits around 2% CPU usage over all 4c/8t of my machine.
+This again shows that the processing overhead is negligible, the only thing you can and should optimize on is the cache configuration.

 ## Known Issues / TODOs

 - Maybe adhere to this: `When initially connecting, if you don't have the GUILD_PRESENCES Gateway Intent, or if the guild is over 75k members, it will only send members who are in voice, plus the member for you (the connecting user).
 Otherwise, if a guild has over large_threshold members (value in the Gateway Identify), it will only send members who are online, have a role, have a nickname, or are in a voice channel, and if it has under large_threshold members, it will send all members.` (though I think this is already wrong documentation from Discord, a 30k member guild above threshold already only sends the bot member)